arpitgaikwad1/firstRepo_Demo/README.md

 # firstRepo_Demo
-This is my first repo.
+This is my first Repository.
+Author  - Arpit Gaikwad